bookwyrm-social/documentation/content/running_bookwyrm/monitoring-queue.md

 Order: 6
 ---

-There might be occurences where your instances behaves slow.
+There might be occurences where your instances behaves slowly.
 One option would be to inspect the queue to see, whether some jobs hang.
 Read on to learn how.

 ## Celery